Moguri/panda3d-simplepbr/README.md

 : Use normal maps to modify fragment normals, defaults to `False` (NOTE: Requires models with appropriate tangents defined)

  `use_emission_maps`
- Use emission maps, defaults to `False`
+ Use emission maps, defaults to `True`

 `use_occlusion_maps`
 Use occlusion maps, defaults to `False` (NOTE: Requires occlusion channel in metal-roughness map)